 The inn offers visitors five well-appointed suites and three apartment units.
 Mornings at the Four Mile Beach Inn begin with a complementary homemade, all-you-can-eat breakfast either inside or out on the covered porch overlooking Aspy Bay and morning sun.

 Following breakfast, visitors can explore our beautiful region by land or by sea.
-A short walk away through the orchard you will find our private dock complete with sea kayaks, canoes and rowboats.
-After a morning of activity, relax in the Inn’s Old General Store with a bowl of chowder or chili, and one of our famous box lunches.
-Picnic lunches are also available.
+A short walk away through the orchard you will find our private beach area with kayaks.
+After a day of activity, relax in the parlours or the Old General Store to enjoy games, reading or live piano music.

 Frommer's Travel Guide: